jeanpauphilet/msPCA/README.md

 install.packages("msPCA")
 ```

-Alternatively, it can be installed from the Github repository using the `devtools` package.
+Alternatively, it can be installed from this Github repository using the `devtools` package.
 You would first need to install `devtools`:

 ```r
 install.packages("devtools")